KobaDev/GestaoDePonto/README.md

 # GestaoDePonto (Clocking System)

-This project is directed towards Human-Computer Interacion subject in the Fatec São Paulo institution.
+This project is directed towards the Human-Computer Interacion subject in the Fatec São Paulo institution.
 It's a simple POC application written in Python, containing a clocking system, report generation and an administrative CRUD system.
 The programme depends on a connection with a proprietary server and API.